emlab-ucsb/DISPLACE_California/README.md

 ## Quick Setup & Run

-1. **Edit the installer directory** in the `directory` parameter of the `generate_dis_run_files` function within `functions_routines.R`.
+1. Adjust the installer directory in the `directory` parameter of the `generate_dis_run_files` function within `functions_routines.R`.
-2. To test a basic model run:
+2. For a quick execution and model run to test whether it can run on your machine, execute:
     ```r
     source(here::here("r/functions_routines.R"))
     ```
-3. Review the notebook to understand the full workflow and input requirements.
+3. We recommend reviewing the entire repository to understand the inputs and processes in more detail before executing.

 ---